JohnnyRacer/threedfa/README.md

 ## No face left unaligned ✊✊✊

 ### A fast, accurate and easy to use all-in-one solution for facial feature extraction.
-### Simple and streamlined detection and alignment API with mesh capbilities and depth estimation.
+### Simple and streamlined detection and alignment API with mesh generation and depth estimation.

 ### Code was adapted from cleardusk's 3DDFA_V2 : https://github.com/cleardusk/3DDFA_V2